Optimal low-rank posterior covariance approximation in linear Gaussian inverse problems on Hilbert spaces: Optimal approximations of covariance operators

-The class of loss functions considered in the finite-dimensional of \cite[Definition 2.1]{Spantini2015} differs from the class \eqref{eqn:definitions_losses} in two aspects.
-First, the domain of the former functions $f$ is $(0,\infty)$ and $f(0)$ need not be 0, while the domain of the latter is $(-1,\infty)$ and we require $f(0)=0$.
-That the natural class to consider involves the horizontal shift of $-1$ and the vertical shift becomes apparent as the fundamental object governing the losses is given by \eqref{eqn:feldman_hajek_operator}, which is a compact operator and therefore has an eigenvalue sequence accumulating at 0.
+The class of loss functions considered in the finite-dimensional setting of \cite[Definition 2.1]{Spantini2015} differs from the class \eqref{eqn:definitions_losses} in two aspects.
+For every function $f$ in the former, the domain is $(0,\infty)$ and $f$ need not have minimum equal to 0, while for every function in the latter, the domain is $(-1,\infty)$ and we require $f(0)=0$.
+That the natural class to consider involves the horizontal shift of $-1$ and the vertical shift becomes apparent as the fundamental object governing the losses is given by the operator $R(\mathcal{C}_2\Vert\mathcal{C}_1)$ defined in \eqref{eqn:feldman_hajek_operator}, which is a compact operator and therefore has an eigenvalue sequence accumulating at 0.
 Second, there is an additional Lipschitz condition in \eqref{eqn:definition_spectral_f}, which implies that $\mathcal{L}$ is finite on $\mathcal{E}^2$ for every $\mathcal{L}\in\mathscr{L}$.
-Note that the condition that $f'$ is Lipschitz continuous at $0$ is not implied by the other conditions in \eqref{eqn:definition_spectral_f}, as the function $f$ with $f'(x)=sgn(x)\abs{x}^\alpha$, $\alpha\in(0,1)$, and $f(0)=0$ shows.
-Here, $sgn(x)$ denotes the function assigning $1$ to $x\geq 0$ and $-1$ otherwise.
+Note that the condition that $f'$ is Lipschitz continuous at $0$ is not implied by the other conditions in \eqref{eqn:definition_spectral_f}, as the function $f$ with $f'(x)=\operatorname{sgn}(x)\abs{x}^\alpha$, $\alpha\in(0,1)$, and $f(0)=0$ shows.
+Here, $\operatorname{sgn}(x)$ denotes the function assigning $1$ to $x\geq 0$ and $-1$ otherwise.
 This function satisfies all conditions of \eqref{eqn:definition_spectral_f} except the Lipschitz condition of $f'$ at 0.

-While restricted compared to \cite{Spantini2015}, the loss class \eqref{eqn:definitions_losses} is still rich enough to include the forward and reverse KL divergences and R\'eyni divergence between equivalent Gaussian measures with the same mean.
-This partially extends \cite[Lemma 2.2]{Spantini2015}, in which this is shown for the forward KL and Hellinger distance in the finite-dimensional setting.
+While restricted compared to the class in \cite[Definition 2.1]{Spantini2015}, the class \eqref{eqn:definitions_losses} is still rich enough to include the forward and reverse KL divergences and R\'enyi divergences between equivalent Gaussian measures with the same mean, as shown in the following result.
+This result partially extends \cite[Lemma 2.2]{Spantini2015}, in which the analogous statement is shown for the forward KL divergence in the finite-dimensional setting.

 \begin{restatable}{lemma}{divergencesInLossClass} Let $m\in\mathcal{H}$.
-Let $\mu_i=N(m_i,\mathcal{C}_i)$ be nondegenerate and $\mathcal{C}_i\in\mathcal{E}$ for $i=1,2$. \begin{enumerate} \item Let $f_{\kl}(x)\coloneqq \frac{1}{2}(x-\log(1+x))$.
+Let $\mu_i=\mathcal{N}(m,\mathcal{C}_i)$ be nondegenerate and $\mathcal{C}_i\in\mathcal{E}$ for $i=1,2$. \begin{enumerate} \item Let $f_{\kl}(x)\coloneqq \frac{1}{2}(x-\log(1+x))$.
 Then $f_{\kl}\in\mathscr{F}$ and

 \item Let $\rho\in(0,1)$ and $f_{\ren,\rho}(x)\coloneqq \frac{\rho-1}{2\rho(1-\rho)}\log(1+x)+\frac{1}{2\rho(1-\rho)}\log{(\rho+(1-\rho)(1+x))}.$ Then $f_{\ren,\rho}\in\mathscr{F}$ and